DEFRA/sroc-service-team/rfc/README.md

 ## Time frames

-There are 3 types of RfC.
+There are 4 types of RfC.
 The key differentiators are

 - the lead time before you can apply the change
 - the approval process it goes through

 Expedited and emergency changes are used only as a last resort.
+Standard changes are pre-approved and based on evidence of having implemented the same 'change' via 3 previous `Normal` RfC's.

 ### Normal